hweidner/psync/README.md

 	psync -threads 8 /data/src /data/dest

 /data/src and /data/dest must exist and must be directories.

+WARNING: This version of psync implements a first version of the sync mode.
+In sync mode, a file or symbolic link is currently not copied if it exists on the destination side.
+There is currently no check if the destination file/link has the same size, timestamp, content, or link destination.
+USE WITH CARE!

 Why should I use it
 -------------------